GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

 To avoid problems when building later, the target architecture and Visual Studio version should match the version of the Boost libraries you are using.

-If you installed boost into the root of the C or D drives with the default location (or the `BOOST_INSTALL_PATH` environment variable has been set), CMake should automatically detect their location.
+If you installed Boost into the root of the C or D drives with the default location (or the `BOOST_INSTALL_PATH` environment variable has been set), CMake should automatically detect their location.
 Otherwise the location will need to be manually given to CMake.
 NOTE: CMake 3.14 and later separate the architecture into a separate field for the generator